DataDog/hiring-engineers/answers.md

 #Bonus Question
 #Can you change the collection interval without modifying the Python check file you created?
-  Answer: Yes you only need to change the yaml file.
+  Answer: Yas you only need to change the yaml file.

 ##Visualizing Data##
   Create Timeboard